KIT-TVA/Vari-Joern/README.md

 # Vari-Joern

-Vari-Joern is a tool for analyzing software product lines with [Joern](https://joern.io) for the presence of potential vulnerabilities
+Vari-Joern is an analysis platform for analyzing highly-configurable software systems for the presence of potential vulnerabilities using the Q-SAST tool [Joern](https://joern.io).
 It features two analysis strategies:
-- **Optimized Product-Based Strategy**: Run Joern on a subset of all valid configurations of a software system determined by a specific sampling strategy.
+- **Optimized Product-Based Strategy**: Run Joern on a subset of all valid configurations of a configurable software system as determined through a specific sampling strategy.
-- **Family-Based Strategy**: Analyze the SPL as a whole by transforming its variable C code into plain C that can then be analyzed by Joern.
+- **Family-Based Strategy**: Analyze a configurable software system as a whole by transforming its variable C code into plain C (also known as variability encoding) that can then be analyzed by Joern.

 ## Installation